Maladaptive daydreaming: Maladaptive Daydreaming Scale (MDS-16)

-Potential Comorbidity
+Potential comorbidity

-Maladaptive daydreaming has been identified to potentially have comorbidity with a number of already existing recognized mental disorder such as attention deficit hyperactivity disorder, anxiety disorder, major depressive disorder, and obsessive-compulsive disorder (OCD).
+Maladaptive daydreaming has been identified to potentially have comorbidity with a number of already existing recognized mental disorders such as attention deficit hyperactivity disorder, anxiety disorder, major depressive disorder, and obsessive–compulsive disorder.
 In one case study, a patient believed to have the condition was administered fluvoxamine, a medication typically used to treat those with OCD.
 The patient found she was better able to control the frequency of her daydreaming episodes.

-Maladaptive daydreaming in media
+In media

-Although maladaptive daydreaming has not been officially recognized as a mental disorder, it has garnered attention from numerous news and media outlets starting in 2020.
+James Thurber's story The Secret Life of Walter Mitty, written in 1939, showcases the main character, Walter, as he experiences maladaptive daydreaming while working in an office and regularly imagines himself in heroic situations.
+The character is also related to that of having a fantasy-prone personality.
+The story has been adapted twice into film, in 1947 by Norman Z. McLeod and again in 2013 by Ben Stiller.

-Reality shifting is a trend that appears to be a form of excessive daydreaming, which emerged as an internet phenomenon on TikTok around 2020.
+Reality shifting is a pseudoscientific trend that appears to be a form of excessive daydreaming, which emerged as an internet phenomenon on TikTok around 2020.
+Professionals often describe it as a maladaptive coping mechanism because its primary goal is to provide an elaborate escape from the individual's "current reality."